Kenny Beats: Career

+In March 2019, Blume launched The Cave, a YouTube series in which he invites guests to his studio to produce and record freestyles.
+An April 2019 episode with Zack Fox spawned resulted in "Jesus Is the One (I Got Depression)", which was officially released as a single in June 2019.

+Blume released his debut album, Louie, in 2022.
+The album was a tribute to his father, who had been diagnosed with pancreatic cancer in 2021.

+Following Louie, Blume began production of Buff, an album which followed a boy who slips into dissociative states to avoid a difficult home life.
+He recorded 16 songs, featuring artists including Gorillaz, Lola Young, Little Simz, and Panda Bear, before cancelling the project, deeming its fictional story as disingenuous.

 Musical style

 Blume's production style varies.
 His digital audio workstation (DAW) of choice is Ableton Live.
 He plays piano, bass guitar, electric guitar, and drums.
 He often implements live instrumentation into his instrumentals, whether it be performed by himself or a fellow instrumentalist.

 A lot of his productions credits often fall into the trap music sub-genre of hip-hop, commonly using 16th/8th note hi-hats with slight variation (such as rolls), hard-hitting kick drums, snares & booming 808 bass shots.
 He also explores more versatile instrumentation, tempos, production styles etc. such as with the likes of the more laid back and instrumental approach of songs such as singer Dominic Fike's "Phone Numbers" which contains a live guitar sample (performed by SNL lead guitarist Jared Scharff) and a more acoustic feel, backed by a Virtual Studio Technology (VST) version of a real electric bass within Ableton Live that plays the bass line, provided via the Kontakt (sampler) VST.
 Another style of his production leans to a more experimental sound, found within his collaborative project with rapper Denzel Curry, Unlocked which contains many spoken word samples scattered throughout the tracks and a more disjointed feel, provided by various creative implementations of obscure musical samples found throughout the project.
 His songs often begin with the producer tag "Whoa, Kenny!", which was originally said by the Atlanta rapper KEY!, who is a frequent collaborator of Blume's.